Table of Contents

 Located in the heart of the Coconino National Forest, the town is warded by massive sandstone formations glowing in brilliant orange and reds.
-Set against a blue sky, they look like fiery curtains.
-Turn any which way and you’ll see buttes and mesas rising out of the pine-dotted landscape.
-Through them are sage-scented trails that meander like whispers of history.
+Set against a blue sky, they look like fiery curtains of an ancient world.
+Turn any which way and you’ll see buttes and mesas rising out of the pine-dotted landscape, skirted by sage-scented trails that carry whispers of history.

 Having traveled across 40 states and 15 countries, I thought I’d seen everything.
 But when I got my first taste of Sedona’s classic hikes, I became a convert to the Red Rock life.

 Located 30 miles south of Flagstaff, Sedona is known among locals as a cathedral without walls.
 Looking out onto the arid landscape, there’s an air of the surreal—mystical even—in the intensity of colors and strange shapes.
 That may explain why Sedona has been the New Age capital of the US since the 1980s, with thousands of tourists flocking here every year in search of enlightenment, peace and spiritual healing.